horeaporutiu/commercialPaperLoopback/README.md

 This is an application that acts as a front end for interacting with the
 [commercial paper smart contract tutorial](https://https://hyperledger-fabric.readthedocs.io/en/release-1.4/tutorial/commercial_paper.html) from the Hyperledger Fabric 1.4 documentation.
+Here is the [video tutorial](https://www.youtube.com/watch?v=1Evy4Zuppm0) that accompanies this repo.
 <br>

 The finished application looks like this: